Programs

 Architectural Survey

-The Survey records vernacular structures — barns, meeting houses, mills, smithies, and domestic outbuildings — at three levels of documentation: reconnaissance, intermediate, and full measured.
+The Survey records vernacular structures — barns, meeting houses, mills, smithies, ice-houses, and domestic outbuildings — at three levels of documentation: reconnaissance (a half-day on site, sketch plan, photographic record), intermediate (measured plan, one elevation, brief condition report), and full measured (complete plans, four elevations, sections, framing isometric, and a written structural history).
 Reports are deposited with the property owner, the municipality of record, and a partner academic library.

-• Standards: Initiative Measured-Drawing Standard, rev. 4 (2022), compatible with regional heritage registry submissions.
+• Standards: NHI Measured-Drawing Standard, rev. 4 (2022), compatible with regional heritage registry submissions.
+Dimensional tolerance ±5 mm at principal-member level; ±15 mm at cladding.

-• Current intake: Structures are accepted into the queue through referral from member historical societies; unsolicited nominations are declined.
+• Current intake: Structures are accepted into the queue through referral from member historical societies; unsolicited nominations are declined with regret.

-• Anticipated 2026 output: Twenty-two full measured surveys and approximately sixty reconnaissance records.
+• Anticipated 2026 output: Twenty-two full measured surveys, approximately sixty reconnaissance records, and the concluding Ridge Barns volume.

 02 Active · Ongoing